danidee10/danidee10.github.io/_posts/2016-10-09-flask-by-example-5.markdown

 instead of sending the database id of the record back to the user we sent back a uuid (Universally unique identification), a randomly generated number instead.
 Why did we do this?

 It's for security reasons.
 You should expose as little information about the inner workings and structure of your application as possible (though this makes it harder to accomplish some tasks) to make it difficult for hackers to know how your application works and prevent attacks.
-Your application might be secure in all the common areas where web applications can be exploited but you might be using a design pattern itself that endangers your application.
-If hackers know you're using this so called *vulnerable* design pattern, they can easily adopt another approach and hack your web app or gain access to information they weren't supposed to see.
+Your application might be secure in all the common areas where web most web applications are vulnerable, but you might expose certain information that might assist hackers in gaining access to important information or hacking your web application totally.

-Let's test it
+In this case, we don't want anyone to know the total number of options we have in our database (we would have exposed that information by returning the database user id in the json string).

+**Let's test the new endpoint**

 {% highlight python %}
 >>> requests.get('http://localhost:5000/api/polls/options').json()